-School Psychology Program Information - Students Entering Fall 2012 and After

-Students who apply to and are accepted into the CSULB School Psychology Program in fall 2012 or thereafter complete the Educational Specialist Degree (EdS) program in School Psychology.
-The EdS program is based on the same number of units as the Joint Educational Psychology Master's degree (60 units of course work) and leads to the Pupil Personnel Services Credential in School Psychology and the EdS degree.
-Students entering the EdS program with an earned master's degree in a behavioral science from an accredited university, transfer 9-units from their master's degree program for a specialization.
-All students, regardless of holding a master's upon entering the program, are required to complete a degree culminating activity (e.g., thesis or comprehensive exam).
-Table 5 below summarizes EdS course requirements.
+School Psychology Program Information - Students Entering Fall 2012 and After Students who apply to and are accepted into the CSULB School Psychology Program in fall 2012 or thereafter complete the Educational Specialist Degree (EdS) program in School Psychology.
+The program is a 60-unit course of study that leads to an advanced terminal degree (EdS) beyond a master's degree, and the Pupil Personnel Services Credential in School Psychology.
+Students entering the EdS program with an earned master's degree in a behavioral science from an accredited university typically transfer 9-units from their master's degree for a specialization.
+Up to an additional 9 units may be waived for courses taken at another university that are considered equivalent, upon approval of the Associate Dean.
+All students, regardless of holding a master's degree upon entering the program, are required to complete a degree culminating activity (e.g., thesis or comprehensive exam).
+Table 3 below summarizes EdS course